Last updated on August 4, 2026

 Comparison snapshot: how the 7 stack up

-Platform Mobile-First?
+Platform Mobile Access?
 Insurance-Native?
 Documented Customer ROI Typical Deployment

-Duck Creek Yes (via Vymo + AI agents) Yes — core systems 50% faster product configuration (vendor-reported) 3–6 months
+Duck Creek Producer mobile via Vymo Yes — core systems 50% faster product configuration (vendor-reported) 3–6 months

-Sapiens CoreSuite Yes (persona-based portals/apps) Yes — core systems Vendor-reported efficiency gains 4–9 months
+Sapiens CoreSuite Persona-based portals/apps Yes — core systems Vendor-reported efficiency gains 4–9 months

-Zowie Yes (web/chat) Cross-industry, w/ insurance footprint 90% autonomous resolution (Aviva) Weeks
+Zowie Web/chat, mobile-responsive Cross-industry, w/ insurance footprint 90% autonomous resolution (Aviva) Weeks

-Noxus Yes (web app) Cross-industry enterprise Internal benchmark 3–5× 1–3 months (VPC); longer on-prem
+Noxus Perimeter-bound web Cross-industry enterprise Internal benchmark 3–5× 1–3 months (VPC); longer on-prem

 How to choose the right mobile insurtech AI workspace

 Buyers consistently get burned when they pick on demos rather than fit.
-Use this five-step framework:
+Use this five-step framework, all through a phone-first lens:

 2. Automation scope.
 Map the end-to-end path.
-A platform that automates only one step (e.g., extraction) but hands data off manually will not move your STP rate.
+A tool that automates only one step but hands data off manually won't move your straight-through rate.

 3. Compliance readiness.
 Confirm SOC 2 Type II or ISO 27001, plus explainable-AI outputs and exportable audit trails.
-AI SOC 2 audits in 2026 expect human-readable trails of what data was analyzed and what action was taken.
+2026 AI SOC 2 audits expect human-readable trails of what data was analyzed and what action was taken.

 4. Integration capability.
 Native or light-touch connectors into your AMS, CRM, document store, and rater.
 Long IT projects kill payback windows.

 5. ROI and time-to-value.
-Target 70–90% STP on standardized lines (McKinsey — Insurance 2030) and 30–40% claim-cost reduction (McKinsey — The future of insurance: Faster, easier claims).
-If a vendor cannot point to named-customer outcomes near these benchmarks, treat their projections cautiously.
+Target 70–90% straight-through processing on standardized lines (as per McKinsey — Insurance 2030) and 30–40% claim-cost reduction (as per McKinsey — Faster, easier claims).
+If a vendor can't point to named-customer outcomes near these benchmarks, treat projections cautiously.

 Key features to look for in a mobile AI workspace

-Insurance agents should prioritize features that translate directly to operational and customer value:
+Agents should prioritize features that translate directly to field productivity and customer value:

 • Omnichannel communication: voice, chat, SMS, email